There’s never been a better time to start your business. There’s never been a worse time to start your business.

 I know newbies love to have tangible things, you want to show those doubters, nay-sayers that we’re bona fide business owners.
 But hold on a sec, listen to this tale.

 In the early days I spent oodles of cash and many hours writing copy in the pursuit of creating the coolest website ever!
-I was chuffed to bits when my website went live – I’ve made it, I have a business owner!
-But within nine months the words were out of date, the offers redundant and the design just wasn’t ‘me’
+I was chuffed to bits when my website went live – I’ve made it, I was a business owner!
+But within 12 months the words were out of date, the offers redundant and the design just wasn’t ‘me’

 My business and I had moved on.